Athribis: Background

 Athribis was once the capital of the tenth Lower Egyptian nome.

+Early Bronze Age

-The Palermo stone indicates Egyptian occupation of the site dating back to the Old Kingdom, with the earliest mention of Athribis dating to the reign of Sahure.
-This could perhaps have been confirmed in 2010, with the discovery of a mastaba dating to the late Third Dynasty to early Fourth Dynasty in nearby Quesna.
+The Palermo Stone indicates Egyptian occupation of the site dating back to the Old Kingdom of Egypt, with the earliest mention of Athribis dating to the reign of Sahure.
+This could perhaps have been confirmed in 2010 with the discovery of a mastaba dating to the late Third Dynasty to early Fourth Dynasty in nearby Quesna.

+Middle Bronze Age

-After this, archeological evidence exists for an occupation during the 12th Dynasty of the Middle Kingdom period.
-Today, much of the preexisting artifacts are being lost every year because local farmers like to use the sebakh, fertilizer from the ancient mudbrick blocks that were used for most of the buildings.
+After this, archeological evidence exists for an occupation during the 12th Dynasty of the Middle Kingdom.
+Today, many of the preexisting artifacts are lost every year because local farmers like sebakh, fertilizer made from the ancient mudbrick blocks that were used for most of the buildings.

+Late Bronze Age

+18th Dynasty

 It is also known as the birthplace of Amenhotep, son of Hapu, who gained considerable recognition and prestige in his time as a public official, architect, and scribe for pharaoh Amenhotep III.
 The former Amenhotep leveraged his influence to convince the pharaoh to patron the town and its local god.
+A local temple was rebuilt by Amenhotep III during the Eighteenth Dynasty, although it no longer stands today.

+19th dynasty

-A local temple was rebuilt by Amenhotep III during the 18th Dynasty, although it no longer stands today.
-One of the two lying lion statues at the Cairo Museum is thought to be from the temple, but since it was usurped by Ramesses II, its true origin is unknown.
-Ramesses II also enlarged the local temple, and placed two obelisks in black granite, also at the Cairo Museum.
+One of the two lying lion statues at the Egyptian Museum is thought to be from the temple, but since it was usurped by Ramesses II, its true origin is unknown.
+Ramesses II also enlarged the local temple, placing two obelisks in black granite that are now located at the Egyptian Museum.

+Iron Age

 Later, during the 26th Dynasty, Ahmose II also had a temple built at Athribis.
-He was an important figure of Mediterranean trade and diplomacy.
-Local texts also suggest that the site used to have a temple dedicated to the god Horus Khenty-khety.
+He was an essential figure in Mediterranean trade and diplomacy.
+Local texts also suggest that the site used to have a temple dedicated to the god Khenti-kheti.
 In 1946, the tomb of Takhuit, queen of Psamtik II, was found along with other Late Period tombs.

+Classical Age

-Ptolemaic era
+Ptolemaic period

-Although Athribis is known to be occupied during later dynastic years, the city didn’t gain real power until the early Ptolemaic years.
+Although Athribis was occupied during the later dynasties, the city didn’t gain real power until the early Ptolemaic Kingdom.
 That was when it became the tenth lower Egyptian nome.
-Most of the Ptolemaic layers, mainly the ones dating to the 3rd century and the first half of the 2nd century BC, were not destroyed by later building activity or robbers.
+Most of the Ptolemaic layers, mainly the ones dating to the 3rd century and the first half of the 2nd century BCE, were not destroyed by later building activity or robbers.
 Evidence shows that Graeco-Roman occupation could have been as early as the "Ptolemaic II" archaeological phase.
-During the middle Ptolemaic era and up to the 3rd century AD, Athribis was a busy town that had a large bathhouse, villas, and industrial buildings as well.
+During the middle Ptolemaic era and up to the 3rd century, Athribis was a busy town with a large therma (bathhouse), villas, and industrial buildings.
 This is considered the eastern part of Athribis.
 Early Byzantine excavations are at the northeastern part of the town.

-During the early Ptolemaic years, it was being used as a pottery workshop.
+It was used as a pottery workshop during the early Ptolemaic years.
 Most of the kilns were shaped in circular patterns.
 Early Byzantine lamps were being made in the area until the late fourth century AD.
-There was also a large discovery of stored unfired pottery which only led more evidence for a large pottery workshop.
+There was also a significant discovery of stored unfired pottery, which led to more evidence for a large pottery workshop.